Why Does Microsoft Still Offer a 32-bit OS?

 OK.
 I admit that this is not generally important to most people, but it is one (maybe the only) advantage of 32-bit Windows.

+I can't tell if most Slashdotters are teenagers, or live in a single office room and never venture outside.
+Because there are TONS OF BUSINESSES that still use legacy software A DECADE out of "support."
+The people that wrote the software have left the company.
+There's no documentation.
+And the software _still_ _works_.

+Whenever you replace software, you have to understand it (a huge task), you have to re-implement it (a huge task), you have to transition it from old-to-new without corrupting data or interrup

-This is generally, and specifically, incorrect (Score:2)
+This is generally, and specifically, incorrect (Score:4, Informative)

+That's the general answer.
+There is also a very specific answer in the case of Windows: 64-bit editions of Windows cannot run Win16 apps.
+There are still (FML) significant chunks of Win16 code out there, which everyone can agree is a pain in the ass but it's still a reality for some verticals.
+There may be some other compatibility considerations, too - right now I'm too drunk to check, but DOS emulation is different between the 32 and 64 bit editions.

 Re: (Score:2)